All Products

 source ~/.bashrc

-3. Open a new terminal window and run the following commands to check if the environment variables are set correctly.
-Restart your IDE and terminal sessions before you use the SDK.
+3. Open a new terminal window and run the following commands to check whether the environment variables are configured.
+Restart your IDE before you use the SDK.

 echo $ALIBABA_CLOUD_ACCESS_KEY_ID